Glimpses of Israel

 But in addition to and often inseparable from these places of worship are deep historical roots and surprising modernities.
 Here are personal glimpses from a few trips I’ve made as a guest of the Canadian branch of the Israel Government Tourist Office.

-The Basilica of the Annunciation, “House of the Virgin Mary” in Nazareth, was constructed in 1969 over the Grotto and ruins of four earlier churches dating from the 1st and 2nd century AD.
+The Basilica of the Annunciation, “House of the Virgin Mary” in Nazareth, is a bit of an anomaly, being a prominent Catholic edifice in a mainly Muslim community.
+It's also new, at least for this part of the world.
+It was built in 1969 over the Grotto and ruins of four earlier churches dating from the 1st and 2nd century AD.

 The small refreshing Garden of Gethsemane, Jerusalem, 'most famous as the place where Jesus prayed and his disciples slept the night before Jesus' crucifixion' — Wikipedia

-Despite scholarly dispute, the Via Dolorosa holds general public belief as the path Jesus walked to His crucifiction
+Despite scholarly dispute, the Via Dolorosa holds general public belief as the path Jesus walked to His crucifixion

 The Church of the Holy Sepulchre was built on the site where Jesus was believed by many Christians to have been crucified, buried and resurrected.
 Six major denominations possessively share the church.